Posted on Leave a comment

 Are you heading into Thanksgiving with a child or loved one who has an eating disorder?
 It’s important to make an effort to plan an eating disorder friendly Thanksgiving.
 Food-based holidays can be especially challenging for people in eating disorder recovery.
 It can really help to plan ahead for success.

-Many of our Thanksgiving family scripts focus on body-based and food-oriented comments.
+Many of these Thanksgiving family scripts focus on body-based and food-oriented comments.
 These comments may seem benign, but when your child has an eating disorder, it’s important to put a stop to them.
 It may take some practice, but it’s not hard to shift once you have these new scripts in mind.

 Here are some examples of new Thanksgiving scripts: